V4Fire/Client/src/core/dom/image/README.md

 # core/dom/image

-This module provides API to set a `background-image` or an `src` to nodes.
+This module provides API to load images by using `background-image` or `src`.

 ## Callbacks